Comparing Sequential Forecasters: Introduction

-\end{savenotes} }\fi
+\end{savenotes}

-Forecasts of future events and quantities are widely used in many domains, including meteorology, economics, epidemiology, elections, and sports.
-Often, we are given a set of forecasts made by different forecasters on a regularly occurring event, such as whether it will rain tomorrow and whether a sports team will win its next game.
-Other times, we are provided with forecasts on a future quantity across a time period, such as the number of weekly hospitalizations and deaths during a pandemic, the value of a stock market index, and the voter turnout.
+Forecasts of future outcomes are widely used across domains, including meteorology, economics, epidemiology, elections, and sports.
+Often, we encounter multiple forecasters making probability forecasts on a regularly occurring event, such as whether it will rain the next day and whether a sports team will win its next game.
+Yet, despite the ubiquity of forecasts, it is not obvious how we can formally compare different forecasters on their predictive ability, particularly in a sequential setting where they each make a prediction on a sequence of outcomes (once for each outcome).

-Despite the popularity of forecasts across many domains, it is not obvious how we can evaluate and compare different forecasters on their predictive ability over time, as data is sequentially observed and the forecasts are subsequently updated.
-As an illustrative example, consider various game-by-game predictions made on the outcome of the 2019 World Series by real-world forecasters in Table~\ref{tbl:2019ws}.
-The outcome of a baseball game is clearly difficult to predict or model across time; furthermore, we also do not have full information on how the forecasts are generated.
-Had we been interested in determining which forecaster to trust going into the next game, how can we find out if one (if any) forecaster is better than another for predicting the winner of the next game?
-More generally, how do we determine that one forecaster is better than another at predicting the next outcome at \emph{any} given time point, without having to make assumptions about how the reality behaves or how the forecasts are made?
+As an illustrative example, consider the probability forecasts made on each game of the 2019 World Series by real-world (and fictitious) forecasters in Table~\ref{tbl:2019ws}.
+It is not clear how we can effectively model the sequence of baseball game outcomes over time, and we also do not have full information on how each forecaster comes up with their predictions.
+As we observe these forecasts and outcomes game-by-game, we may see one forecaster appearing to be better than the other, according to some scoring rule.
+But how much of that difference can be attributed to chance or luck?
+How much evidence do we have that one forecaster has been ``genuinely'' better than another, even after accounting for chance, and can we quantify this evidence without having to make assumptions about reality or how the forecasts are made?